 We also hold interviews in a number of locations overseas.
 If this may be relevant for you, please see the international students section.

 We typically admit between eight and twelve engineering students per year.
 Offers for Engineering are likely to be minimum A*A*A at A-level including A* in A-level Further Maths (or minimum grade A at AS level Further Maths), 42 points overall in the IB with 7,7,6 in relevant Higher Level subjects, or equivalent in other qualifications.
-All conditional offers for Engineering will usually also include STEP, typically grade 1 in STEP Mathematics I. Further information and preparation materials are available in the STEP section below.

 The international students section has further information about typical offers for other qualifications.
 If you will have already finished school when you apply, please see our page for post-qualification applications.